-This summer we have been working on some updates to get our home ready to sell such as, a bedroom makeover, bathroom remodel, updating landscaping, and building trellises with lanterns.
-As I stood back to admire the new bushes on the backside of the house I noticed how unsightly the garden hoses were.
-Something needed to be done to organize and store our garden hoses, but it had to coordinate with the overall atheistic of the new landscaping.
+This summer, we have been working on some updates to get our home ready to sell such as, a bedroom makeover, bathroom remodel, updating landscaping, and building trellises with lanterns.
+As I stood back to admire the new bushes on the house’s backside, I noticed how unsightly the garden hoses were.
+Something needed to be done to organize and store our garden hoses, but it had to coordinate with the new landscaping’s overall atheistic.

 How to Build a DIY Garden Hose Holder

 I began by gathering my tools and supplies.
 Next, I determined the post’s height, the distance from the house, and the water spigot.
 I made a chalk mark on the brick to mark the place, and then I measured out from my mark on the brick to find the perfect location to start digging a one-foot deep hole.

 Once the hole was ready, I placed the post in the hole and poured dry Quikrete in, and filled it around the post.
 I used a level to make sure the post was straight.